 Wondering how to get medical marijuana in Alabama?
 Currently, Alabama does not have medical marijuana or recreational cannabis program.
-This means Alabama residents cannot legally access cannabis, except for hemp-derived CBD products containing 0.3% THC or less.
+This means Alabama residents cannot legally access cannabis.
 However, the fight to safely access cannabis has never been so far along in Alabama’s legislative process.
 There’s already a bill in circulation, called SB 46, and it’s currently being debated by state lawmakers!

 Alabama Lawmakers Fight to Legalize Medical Marijuana